marytanaelwriter/marytanaelwriter/README.md

 Anyway, I've always been interested in IT and computer science, but I never felt brave enough to take the plunge.
 I thought I was too slow-witted for tech stuff.

+But it was time for a change.

 ### 🖊️ Transitioning to tech writing

 Okay.
-So I want to explore IT and computer science—what next?
-Writing was pretty much my only marketable skill, and I sure didn't want to do a 180-degree turn and be a software developer.
+So I want to explore IT and computer science—what now?
+Writing was pretty much my only marketable skill, and I sure didn't want to do a 180-degree turn and be a Software Developer.
+I also really do love writing.

 During my soul searching, I somehow discovered technical writing.
 It was an eye-opener, to say the least.
 I couldn't believe there was a way to marry my love for writing *and* tech.
 I felt like the role was made specifically for me.
 I started learning more about IT and eventually landed a job in the IT industry.